 Stressing yourself out to scrimp and save is not the way to go.
 You need to work smarter not harder to meet that goal.
 You want it to be painless, or you won’t stick to your budget, and you’ll give up.

-Once you save up enough for that trip and are on the road, it can be stressful if you are always worrying about that large stack of bills in your money belt or unusual looking foreign currency.
+Once you save up enough for that trip and are on the road, it can be stressful if you are always worried about that large stack of bills in your money belt or unusual looking foreign currency.
 It’s time-consuming searching for a good rate on money exchanges, searching for an ATM that won’t charge you crazy admin fees or places that will even accept a traveller’s cheque.

 Use your credit card for travel and carry minimal cash for peace of mind and a worry free / stress-free time both at home before you go and during your trip.